TalwalkarLab/paleo/README.md

 [Live demo](https://talwalkarlab.github.io/paleo/)

-## Dependencies
+## Getting Started

-- Python 2.7 and packages in `requirements.txt`
+### Installation

+Paleo uses the following dependencies:

+- numpy
+- click
+- six (not fully compatible with python3 yet)
-- cuDNN 4
+- cuDNN (optional, for choosing algorithm by heuristics)
-- TensorFlow 0.9 (optional)
+- TensorFlow (optional, for empirical comparison)

-Tested on Ubuntu 14.04 workstations.
+Tested with python 2.7, cuDNN v4, and TensorFlow 0.9 on Ubuntu 14.04.

+To install Paleo, run the following command in the cloned directory:

+    python setup.py install

-## Usage
+### Usage

 Paleo provides the following commands.